manojgoffice/PSscriptmunch/README.md

 # PSscriptmunch
-basic ps scripts for the server admin
-# PSscriptmunch

 A collection of professional PowerShell automation scripts designed for system administrators to manage and audit server infrastructure efficiently.